-This is covered in Part III Chapter 1 of the 2005 Order, from Article 13.
-The main issue, as with Northern Ireland disability discrimination law generally, is that the scope of disability-related discrimination seems to be limited to direct discrimination because of the Malcolm case in 2008: see Types of discrimination are more limited in Northern Ireland.
+This is covered in Part III Chapter 1 of SENDO, from Article 13.
+Important limitations compared with the rest of the UK include the specific exclusion of a duty on schools to provide auxiliary aids and services (below) and also, as with Northern Ireland disability discrimination law generally, that the scope of disability-related discrimination seems to be limited to direct discrimination because of the Malcolm case in 2008: see Types of discrimination are more limited in Northern Ireland.
 Even so it may be prudent to claim disability-related discrimination, in case.
 Some particular points:

-- there is a duty to make reasonable adjustments which is particularly important (Articles 15(2) and 16).
+- There is a duty to make reasonable adjustments which is particularly important (Articles 15(2) and 16).
 The school has a possible ‘justification’ defence under Article 15(2)(b) even where it would have been ‘reasonable’ to make an adjustment.
-The reasonable adjustment duty excludes auxiliary aids and services, and altering physical features;
+The reasonable adjustment duty specifically excludes auxiliary aids and services, and altering physical features (Article 16(2)).

-eventthere is also the Special Educational Needs regime as outlined above;
+- This is supplemented by the Special Educational Needs regime as outlined above.

 There is a 2006 SENDO code of practice for schools (pdf), which may need to be taken into account by courts.
 However this was issued before 2008 and so does not take into account the Malcolm decision on disability-related discrimination – see above.

-(Disability-related discrimination extending beyond direct discrimination is only unavailable under Malcolm if that case extends to the 2005 Order.
+(Disability-related discrimination extending beyond direct discrimination is only unavailable under Malcolm if that case extends to SENDO.

 Higher and further education: disability discrimination

-Universities and FE colleges are covered by Part III Chapter 2 of the 2005 Order, from Article 27.
+Universities and FE colleges are covered by Part III Chapter 2 of SENDO, from Article 27.